bleds1/bleds1.github.io/_posts/2023-01-17-lost-boys-painting-part-1.md

 [Rainer Konigs Org-mode Videos](https://piped.video/playlist?list=PLVtKhBrRV_ZkPnBtt_TD1Cs9PJlU0IIdE)

-_I’m going all in with Doom Emacs as my writing, hacking and productivity system this year.
-I found these videos really useful for learning how Org-mode works._
+_- I’m going all in with Doom Emacs as my writing, hacking and productivity system this year.
+I found Rainer's videos really useful for learning how Org-mode works._

 [‘The Shadow of the Wind’ by Carlos Ruiz Zafon](https://www.goodreads.com/en/book/show/1232.The_Shadow_of_the_Wind)

-_Just started on this book and I’ve just got that feeling that it’s going to a good one.._
+_- Just started on this book and I’ve just got that feeling that it’s going to be a good one.._

 [The Blindboy Podcast](https://open.spotify.com/show/7HinkS0WZqDuMXYh02EUY1)

-_My favourite podcast at the moment.
+_- My favourite podcast at the moment.
 Blindboy is just a very smart and entertaining story teller.
 Love the ‘hot take’ episodes._

-_(This post is a re-edited version of one that first appeared on [Substack](https://pigmentandpixels.substack.com/p/lost-boys-painting-part-1)_
+_(This post is a slightly re-edited version of one that first appeared on [Substack](https://pigmentandpixels.substack.com/p/lost-boys-painting-part-1)_